sandialabs/toyplot/docs/dependencies.rst

 PDF Export
 ----------

-If you intend to generate static PDF versions of your Toyplot figures, you'll need the following:
+To generate static PDF versions of your Toyplot figures, the following is required (if you install Toyplot using pip, it's automatically installed for you):

 * ReportLab - open source PDF toolkit - http://www.reportlab.com/opensource/